roskart/dropwizard-jaxws/README.md

 ### v1.0.5

 - Added possibility to set binding id on client proxy factory (see Issue #14)
+- Upgraded to Dropwizard 1.3.5 (see Pull request #16)
 - Upgraded to CXF 3.2.6 (see Issue #17)

 ### v1.0.4